Avian, Exotic, and Zoological Medicine

 animal types

-We offer high-quality diagnostics and treatment for companion avian and exotic species by the only board-certified specialists in the state of Colorado.
+We offer high-quality diagnostics and treatment for companion avian and exotic species by the only board-certified specialists in Northern Colorado.
 We also partner with public zoological parks and aquariums, as well as wildlife rehabilitators, to provide care to wildlife.

 Commonly treated animals include: